ychuzevi/articles/consul/discovery_with_consul_01.md

 But at that time, Criteo was starting to use Mesos in order to launch containerized apps on common hardware.
 It means that our deployment infrastructure (Chef) which was used to provision Mesos machines no longer had any knowledge about applications running on those machines.

--- It would be great to add a transition before switching on the benefits of virtualization --

 The advantage of virtualization of infrastructure is to provide a way to quickly re-use hardware to run various workloads.
 This is pretty cool because it brings the following benefits:

  - ability to run different workloads at the same time on a machine, think about an application consuming 75% of memory while using 10% of CPU and another using 10% of memory and using 60% of CPU, those 2 apps might be collocated on a single hardware and run smoothly on a single machine.